paralect/ship/doc/docs/stripe/account.md

 Here you can find two keys - public and secret.

 Public key is required by the client-side stripe library (for example - a payment form to purchase a product or add a card for later use).
-(Shipe uses client-side stripe library to display add card form)
+(Ship uses client-side stripe library to display add card form)

 Secret key is used to interract with stripe using application's server.